 Is Your Credit Card Debt Too High?
 Here’s How to Know (and What to Do)

-If you’re carrying a balance on your credit card, you certainly aren’t the only one.
-In fact, 46% of credit card users carried a balance for at least one month in the last year.
-And the average unpaid balance in the beginning of 2025 was $7,321 — a 5.8% increase from a year earlier.
-So we know credit debt is common, but how much credit card debt is too much?
+If you’re carrying a balance on your credit card, you certainly aren’t the only one, but how much credit card debt is too much?
 The answer won’t be the same for everyone.
 Here are a few ways to know based on your situation.

 You pretty much know you have too much credit card debt once you’re struggling to make payments and keep up with other bills.
 Because everyone has a different income level and financial responsibilities, that threshold isn’t going to be the same for everyone.
-However, even if you technically can make the payments, that’s still going to do damage to your finances.
+However, even if you technically can make the payments, carrying a balance is still going to do damage to your finances.

 If you can make payments and you think you can repay it eventually, it’s all good, right?
-You also have to watch out for your credit utilization.
+You also have to watch out for your credit utilization ratio, calculated by dividing how much credit you use vs. how much you have available.
 Most experts agree you should keep it under 30%.
 However, people with the highest credit scores tend to keep it below 10%.

 How to Calculate Your Utilization Ratio

 Your credit utilization ratio is how much of you’re borrowing in relation to how much you are able to borrow.
 Say you have two credit cards and one has a credit limit of $4,000 and the other $6,000.
 That makes your total available credit $10,000.
-To keep your utilization below 30% you wouldn’t want to spend more than $3,000 between the two cards before paying it down.
+To keep your utilization below 30%, you wouldn’t want to have more than a $3,000 balance between the two cards before paying it down.
 It’s very important to note that it wouldn’t be $3,000 for each card, but total.

 Why the 30% Benchmark Matters